Search engine (Google) handles billions of queries, every day about all kinds of issues, events, solutions, and the list goes on and on.

 Major ranking factors

 If you want your content to appear in SERPs, ensure that your content matches your audiences’ queries.
-This means when you publish your content ensure that your content is valued by your audience.
-If the content doesn’t answer the question of your audience then there is no use of publishing that content.
+This means that before publishing your material, be sure that your audience will find it valuable.
+If the content doesn’t answer the question of your audience then there is no use in publishing that content.

-The domain authority defines how well your website will be ranked in SERPs.
+The domain authority defines website ranking in SERPs.
 Domain authority has a ranging score from one to a hundred.
-A website that has the highest score has a higher chance to get ranked.
+The highest-scoring website has a better probability of being ranked.

-Once you have an idea of how does search engine works, you can develop your website that can be a crawl, index, and rank.
-When you send the right signal to Google, it guarantees that your webpages get appear and ranked in SERPs.
-Make sure, your webpage serves your audience and search engine find it relevant enough to display in SERPs.
-If you’re able to work along with Google, your business can succeed in the online market.
+Once you have an idea of how a search engine works, you can develop your website that can crawl, index, and rank. .
+Make sure, your webpage serves your audience, and search engines find it relevant enough to display in SERPs.
+If you’re able to work with Google, your business can succeed in the online market.